The

 turn must follow the time represented by the body

-of the dragon (which secondarily represents the leopard
+of the dragon (which secondarily represents the sea

 beast).
 This is true because of the rule demonstrated